AbyerAli/AbyerAli/README.md

 - c#
 - bash

-i have experience as full stack web developer working with MERN technologies i am also a linux enthusiast so i also know some networking.
+i have experience as full stack web developer working with MERN technologies. i am also a linux enthusiast so i also know some networking.

 Email :